 Montgomery County Child Custody Attorney

-Contact us to discuss your child custody concerns with an experienced family law attorney.
+Contact us online or call (215) 544-3974 to discuss your child custody concerns with an experienced family law attorney.
 From our office in Blue Bell, we serve clients throughout the Main Line community, as well as throughout Montgomery, Bucks, Chester, Delaware, and Philadelphia counties.

 Pennsylvania child custody law requires that all child custody decisions must be in the best interest of the children.
 In most cases, this means some form of a joint custody arrangement between parents.